 - Wi-Fi app scheduling and a familiar, reliable hOmeLabs design.

 If your basement is large, unfinished, or genuinely wet, the hOmeLabs HME1003’s built-in pump is the feature that changes daily life: set it and forget it.
 It moves a lot of air and drains itself, so you’re not hauling buckets up the stairs.
 It’s our pick for the toughest whole-basement jobs that still take a standard portable unit.
+Our best hOmeLabs dehumidifier guide ranks the current HME031003N and HME031004N pump models against this one — and decodes the “50 Pint MAX 120 Pint” labelling.

 3. Frigidaire FHDD5034W1 — Best Value